 First Hearing Dispute Resolution Appointment

 At the FHDRA, you'll get the chance to explain your case in a Position Statement.
-A position statement is a short summary that communicates your point of view.
-This isn’t always something that is required, however it can be useful if you feel nervous about speaking in court.
+A position statement is a summary that communicates your point of view.
+This isn’t always required, however, it can be useful if you feel nervous about speaking in court.

 The court uses the FHDRA to figure out the best way forward.
 A CAFCASS officer will be present and, sometimes, a mediator.
 The court will consider what's in the best interests of everyone involved, especially any children.
 This might involve suggesting mediation or other ways to find common ground without going to a full trial.